 - Margaret from Regular Show.
 The official site calls her a robin.
 She's bright red like a male cardinal, but really looks more like a Palette Swap of Mordecai (a bluejay).
 And she has lady pecs.

 - One episode of Family Guy features a gag where two stoned seagulls are talking about how KFC is delicious, and one of them freaks out when the other one points out that he's eating bird.
-Never mind that there's plenty of other animal species which will eat their own kind: the closest taxonomic relation the two share is class—that is, a gull eating chicken is no more cannibalism than a person eating a cow.
+Never mind that there are plenty of other animal species which will eat their own kind—a gull eating chicken is no more cannibalism than a person eating a cow.
 That, and some species of gulls will prey on other birds.

 - Pelicans in Warner Bros. cartoons seemed to have oversized pouches under their bill tops, leading Daffy in 1938's Porky and Daffy to quickly quip "Funny thing about the pelican, his beak can hold more than his belly can."
 (The pelican in question here is the referee in a fight in which Daffy is competing.)

-- An episode of Timon & Pumbaa claims that toucans have serrated bills for crushing, and the antagonistic toucan character was even shown crushing a snail shell.
+- One episode claims that toucans have serrated bills for crushing, and the antagonistic toucan character was even shown crushing a snail shell.
 While the bill of a toucan is certainly serrated, it has weak muscles and is incapable of crushing even soft fruit.

-- One episode of My Little Pony: Friendship Is Magic had a woodpecker carry off a mouse with the intention of eating it.
+- In one episode a woodpecker carried off a mouse with the intention of eating it.

 - The bald eagle in "May the Best Pet Win!" screams like a red-tailed hawk.